 ENTC 1510 Student in University

-This course is meant to provide guidance to first-year university students as they begin their search for directions to take in self-definition, intellectual growth, career choices, and life skills. (fall, spring) (There are substitutions available for students in the University Honors or Fine and Performing Arts Scholars Programs)
+This course is meant to provide guidance to first-year university students as they begin their search for directions to take in self-definition, intellectual growth, career choices, and life skills.
+(Offered in the Fall and Spring)

-DIGM1400 Principles of Visual Effects and Motion Graphics
+DIGM 1400 Principles of Visual Effects and Motion Graphics

 Introduction to practical techniques and awareness in video production, motion design and visual effects as related to motion picture and commercial production.

-DIGM1500 Principles of Digital Game Design
+DIGM 1500 Principles of Digital Game Design

 Provides students with an awareness of the gaming, interaction and other 3D industries as well as preliminary hands-on experience in the interactive and gaming fields.

-DIGM1800 Principles of Digital Animation
+DIGM 1800 Principles of Digital Animation

 Provides students with an awareness of animation and other 3D industries, as well as preliminary hands-on experience in animation production.

-DIGM1900 Principles of Visualization
+DIGM 1900 Principles of Visualization

 An introduction to practical and theoretical knowledge in visualization.
 Through lectures and studio application of the underlying principles, students will gain an understanding of visualization through 2D, 3D and moving imagery.

-DIGM2660 Topics in Digital Media History
+DIGM 2660 Topics in Digital Media History

 Special topics of interest concerning digital media discipline history.
 Students learn to apply digital media historical concepts to their specialized disciplines.